bahamas10/node-webamp/README.md

 - `ampache.debug`: (Optional) Enable debug messages for [Ampache](https://github.com/bahamas10/node-ampache/) module
 - `ampache.ping`: (Optional) The time in milliseconds to between sending `ping` requests to Ampache (default: 10 minutes)
+- `web.log': (Optional) Log a line for every request to the local webserver

 API
 ---